Blendify/blender-manual/blender_docs/manual/modeling/surfaces/selecting.rst

 Selecting
 *********

-Surface selection in *Edit mode* is very similar to :doc:`NURBS curve selection </modeling/curves/editing/introduction>`.
+Surface selection in *Edit Mode* is very similar to :doc:`NURBS curve selection </modeling/curves/editing/introduction>`.
 The basic tools are the same as with :doc:`meshes </modeling/meshes/selecting/introduction>`, so you can select a simple control point with a :kbd:`LMB` -click,